Swayam4717/communication_support/docs/tester-install-guide.md

 - Parent sends after lock/unlock.
 - Parent sends after 2-minute and 5-minute lock tests.
 - Child opens the message from the overlay.
+- Overlay Open message should skip the intermediate child message screen and open the active question when child setup is already complete.
 - Child answers by tapping an option.
 - Child answers using Guided Speech Practice.
 - Parent receives child responses in realtime.